There’s a very simple formula that’s supposed to help determine how heavy a punching bag you need for an optimum workout.

 Size and Weight

-Always check the dimensions of the bag and account for the space that you need around it.
+Always check the dimensions of the bag and account for the space that you need around it, as well as the space available in your gym.
 I prefer 360-degree access to my bags.
-Even if you do not have 360-degree room, aim for at least 180-degree access.
+Even if you do not have 360-degree room - that can be the case if you have racks, cardio machines, or some heavy weights taking up most of the real estate.
+Even then, aim for at least 180-degree access to your bag for effective workouts.

 How tall is the bag?
 How thick?
 Are you shopping for a bag that is suitable for apartments?